 Full paper submissions for top paper award consideration due (Note: This is optional and full papers are not required to present at the conference).
 Updated research manuscript for accepted research escalator presenters due.

 Registration for the conference is now available and is free of charge.
 The registration deadline is May 15th, 2021.
 Spaces are limited.

 May 22, 2020

-This virtual conference will take place on Saturday, May 22nd, 2021 and will focus on the theme “Communication for Collective Healing,” with full paper sessions, research escalator sessions, and a keynote workshop by Dr. Amber Johnson.
+This virtual conference will take place on Saturday, May 22nd, 2021 and will focus on the theme “Communication for Collective Healing,” with full paper sessions, research escalator sessions, alternative format sessions, and a keynote workshop by Dr. Amber Johnson.
 Throughout the event, talented undergraduate and graduate students will present scholarship engaging diversity in a variety of contexts and through different theoretical lenses.
 The values of community, healing, engagement, and collaboration will be at the center of the conference experience through interactive workshops, community building activities, and healing practices.

 Keynote Workshop Leader